Type of Journey

 On a ninth day, the tourists experience Bhutan hiking to reach Taktsang Monastery.

-A half an hour drive from Paro, Ramthongkha houses the Taktsang Monastery, also known as Tiger’s Nest.
+A half-hour drive from Paro, Ramthongkha houses the Taktsang Monastery, also known as Tiger’s Nest.
 Experience Bhutan hiking amidst the hills and lush greenery.
 The view that the monastery offers will take your breath away and is worth the effort it takes to reach there.

 On the final day, the tourists travel from Paro with the most beautiful memories to reach their next destination.